 4. Zinsser 03504 Cover Stain Interior

-Zinsser 035 4 is an oil based primer and sealer that adheres to both interior surfaces and exterior surfaces around your home.
+Zinsser 035 4 is a primer and sealer that adheres to both interior surfaces and exterior surfaces around your home.
 It can be used in new construction applications and to hide damages and stains before you do a repainting project.

 If you have water or smoke stains on a surface you can apply this product and forget that those stains ever existed.
 They will not bleed through to your finish paint.